rs-pro/rails_admin_state/README.md

 Some classes are preset by default (published, deleted, etc)

+### CanCan integration

+    cannot :manage, Recipes::Recipe
+    can :read, Recipes::Recipe
+    can :state, Recipes::Recipe # required to do any transitions can :all_events, Recipes::Recipe

 ### i18n (state and event names):

 Just as usual for state_machine, see: